Glaucoma

 Metabolic syndrome, obesity, blood pressure abnormalities, and diabetes are risk factors for POAG.[25]
 As a result, a diet that helps maintain normal blood pressure and blood glucose concentrations helps reduce substantial risk for glaucoma.
 Controlled trials must be conducted to investigate this further (see chapters on Hypertension and Diabetes).

+Antioxidant-rich fruits and vegetables.
 A study with 584 Black women found that those who consumed 3 or more servings of fruit or fruit juice per day were 79% less likely to have glaucoma than those who consumed less than 1 serving.
-Fruits and vegetables high in vitamins A and C and carotenoids were especially protective.[27]
+Fruits and vegetables high in vitamins A and C and carotenoids were especially protective.[28]

-Acute increases in intraocular pressure with caffeine intake have been reported in healthy and POAG patients.
+Coffee and tea consumption.
+Acute increases in IOP with caffeine intake have been reported in healthy and POAG patients.
 Some studies have reported a connection between caffeine intake and risk of POAG.
-These results have not been consistent, and mechanisms are not clear.[12]
-In a report of the 2005-2006 NHANES cohort of 1678 individuals, no associations were found with the consumption of caffeinated or decaffeinated coffee, iced tea, and soft drinks with the risk of glaucoma.
-Those who drank at least 1 cup of hot tea per day had a 74% reduced risk of glaucoma compared to those who drank none.[34]
+These results have not been consistent, however, and mechanisms are not clear.[12]
+In a report of the 2005-2006 NHANES cohort of 1,678 individuals, no associations were found between the consumption of caffeinated or decaffeinated coffee, iced tea, and soft drinks and the risk of glaucoma.
+Those who drank at least 1 cup of hot tea per day had a 74% reduced risk of glaucoma compared with those who drank none.[34]

 Orders